 What is a Target Market?

-Essentially, you can pinpoint:
+Essentially, you should be able to pinpoint:

-- How those features are different from everyone else’s
+How those features are different from everyone else’s

-Hence, marketing without first defining your market segment is a lot like driving without directions.
+Marketing without first defining your market segment is a lot like driving without directions.

 Why You Need to Identify Your Ideal Market Segment